 Where can I try these foods in Zanzibar?

-You can find them at street food markets, local restaurants, and beachside BBQ spots.
+You can try these foods at street food markets, local restaurants, and beachside BBQ spots.

 Is Zanzibar food spicy?

-Yes, many dishes use local spices, but you can request milder versions if you prefer less heat.
+Yes, many dishes feature local spices.
+However, you can always request a milder version if you prefer less heat.